Magia Russica

-Magia Russica is a Russian documentary film, written, directed and produced by Yonathan and Masha Zur (Yonathan & Masha Films).
-It depicts the untold story of Russian animation in Soviet times.
+Magia Russica is a 2004 Israeli-Russian documentary film directed and produced by Yonathan and Masha Zur.
+The film explores the history and legacy of Russian animation during the Soviet era, focusing primarily on the work and experiences of animators at the Soyuzmultfilm studio in Moscow.
+It premiered at the 2004 Haifa Film Festival and has since been screened at 45 international film, animation, and documentary festivals.

-The film, released in 2004, is Yonathan and Masha Zur's first film.
-Magia Russica premiered at the 2004 Haifa Film Festival, and since then has been screened at 45 film festivals, animation festivals, and documentary film festivals around the globe.
-It was also released on DVD in the US, Japan, France, and Israel.
-It was broadcast in 5 different countries.
+The documentary is 96 minutes long and was released on DVD in several countries, including the United States, Japan, France, and Israel.
+It has also been broadcast in multiple countries, such as Finland, Poland, Estonia, and Greece.
+The film is presented in Russian with subtitles in various languages, including English.